WorldBrain/Legacy-Research-Engine/CODE-OF-CONDUCT.md

 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

-##5.
-Consequences of Unacceptable Behavior
+## 5. Consequences of Unacceptable Behavior
 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-##6.
-Reporting Guidelines
+## 6. Reporting Guidelines
 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible by emailing info@worldbrain.io.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-##7.
-Addressing Grievances
+## 7. Addressing Grievances
 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the WorldBrain team with a concise description of your grievance.

-##8.
-Scope
+## 8. Scope
 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occuring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-##9.
+## 9 .
 Contact info
-To report or discuss a suspected violation of this code of conduct by a community member, you may contact any of the team directly and in confidence:
+To report or discuss a suspected violation of this code of conduct by a community member, you may contact any of the team directly and in confidence, or the team-lead [Oliver Sauter](https://github.com/oliversauter).

-Currently that's only me, [Oliver Sauter](https://github.com/oliversauter). :smile:

 If you want to change that and contribute, visit our [Readme file](https://github.com/WorldBrain/Webmarks/blob/master/README.md).

-See ya!

-##10.
-License and attribution
+## 10. License and attribution
 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

 It is derived from the Citizen Code of Conduct at http://citizencodeofconduct.org/ and from the Slidewinder Code of Conduct at http://www.slidewinder.io/docs/01_code_of_conduct.html.